 The Framework acknowledges that everybody who works or volunteers in the sector has a leadership responsibility.
 From local to regional organisations, the framework creates a consistent understanding of effective leadership for everyone, in whatever role or setting they operate in within their organisation.

 Sport Wellington is thankful for the significant and ongoing support of the New Zealand Community Trust (NZCT) who are contributing to the rollout of the Leadership Framework across the Regional Sports Trust (RST) network.

 Self-development is all about positive change.
 Build on your leadership effectiveness by:

-1. Becoming aware of areas where may need to change
+1. Becoming aware of areas where you may need to change

 2. Applying simple changes to be more effective

 The place to start for both of these steps is self-reflection.
 Reflection is a critical step in effective leadership but is often overlooked in the busyness of our lives.
 (Extract from the Leading Self-guide)

 A wealth of material including guides, videos, role descriptions, activities, leadership maps, as well as ideas and inspiration to get you thinking, has been developed for the Framework.
 Called 'Puna' (meaning the "spring of leadership resources") the resources can be accessed via Sport NZ’s Learning Management System Sport Tutor by clicking on the website link below.